 - Students wear band clothing (i.e. show shirt) and may play their instruments or provide visuals with flag/rifle; students engage people in the neighborhood (as reviewed at the morning meeting) and collect financial gifts from each house, assisted as needed by the parents (receipts, etc.).
 Students represent the band in the community and are expected to be positive and gracious.

 - When the assigned route is completed, the group returns to the band room to submit collected funds and receive another assignment.

 - Lunch is provided for parents and students for a time frame of a couple of hours.
 Snacks and water are also provided.

-- By mid-to late-afternoon (about 3 p.m.), most routes are covered, and the event ends for the day.
+- By late-afternoon (about 5 p.m.), most routes are covered, and the event ends for the day.
 Booster representatives and the band director will remain in the band room until all groups have returned and funds have been accounted for.

-On Saturday, September 10, 2016, Broad Run High School’s Marching Spartans picked up their flags and instruments and went in to our Ashburn community for Tag Day.
-About 60 students spent time spinning and playing and distributing a “tag” — or schedule of upcoming Band events — to our friends and neighbors.
+On Saturday, September 7, 2019, Broad Run High School’s Marching Spartans put on their uniforms, loaded into cars, and walked throughout our Ashburn community for Tag Day.
+About 60 students spent time knocking on doors and distributing a “tag” — or schedule of upcoming Band events — to our friends and neighbors.
 They asked in turn for gifts to support the program’s financial needs.

-The students raised just over $5,600.
-It was not an easy job, in the sweltering heat, to walk several miles carrying and performing with flags or instruments and to have the courage to keep knocking on doors.
+The students raised just over $7,000.
+It was not an easy job, walking several miles in the sweltering heat, with the courage to keep knocking on doors.
 But Marching Spartans are talented and work hard!
-And some of them just don’t stop…one small group kept on going into the evening to share their talent and message on three more streets!

 All the band students had the help of a band family behind them: dozens of parent volunteers provided logistics, transportation, materials, motivation, and the all-important pizza lunch.